Whatcom County, Washington Property Taxes

 Property Tax Rates Across Whatcom County, Washington

-Local government entities set property tax rates, which can differ significantly across regions.
-This variation occurs because each county annually estimates its budget needs for public services and divides this by the total assessed value of all taxable property within its borders.
-This calculation determines the property tax rate.
-Although votes and legislation play roles in setting these rates and budgets, this is the basic annual procedure.
+Local government entities set tax rates, which vary widely across Whatcom County.
+Each year, the county estimates its budget for public services and divides that total by the assessed value of all taxable property within its jurisdiction.

 Median Effective Whatcom County Tax Rate